GeniSysAI/Vision2018/Foscam/README.md

 - [PyImageSearch](https://www.pyimagesearch.com/ "PyImageSearch")

 # Contributing
-Please read [CONTRIBUTING.md](https://github.com/GeniSysAI/Vision/blob/master/CONTRIBUTING.md "CONTRIBUTING.md") for details on our code of conduct, and the process for submitting pull requests to us.
+Please read [CONTRIBUTING.md](https://github.com/GeniSysAI/Vision/blob/master/CONTRIBUTING.md "CONTRIBUTING.md") for details on our code of conduct, and the process for submitting pull requests to me.

 # Versioning
 I use SemVer for versioning.
 For the versions available, see [GeniSysAI/Vision/releases](https://github.com/GeniSysAI/Vision/releases "GeniSysAI/Vision/releases").